 Players will pay a $20 League Membership Fee once per League Season.
 This covers the cost of BCA Pool League Sanctioning.

-These high quality golf polo shirts $45 and must be purchased by week 4, if purchased after this point the cost increases to $65.
 League shirts are required in ANY Diamond League event, finals or qualifiers.
-We strongly urge players to wear these each week as we have sponsors obligations to meet.
+We strongly urge players to wear these each week as we have sponsors obligations to meet and you look good wearing one and it shows you are part of something.

 $20 per player will be paid to your Player Representative.
 No table fees.